cheetahburn/node-sdk/README.md

    */
   readonly appCreate: MethodAppCreate

-  // ID Lookup
+  // Booking

   /**
-   * Map one or more externalId's to API ObjectId's within the scope of a specified App */ readonly lookupIds: MethodLookupIds
+   * Get a booking by its ID
+   */
+  readonly bookingGetById: MethodBookingGetById

+  /**
+   * Update a booking by its ID
+   */
+  readonly bookingUpdateById: MethodBookingUpdateById

   // Group